plt-tud/r43ples/README.md

     mvn compile exec:java

-Packages (JAR with dependencies for the webservice, a console client and a debian package) can be be built with:
+Packages (JAR with dependencies for the webservice) can be be built with:

     mvn package